samartzidis/NanoBot/docs/README.md

 ## Software Installation and Configuration

 1. Create the directory `/home/pi/nanobot` and copy/extract the release build files there.
-2. Check if NanoBot works when running from the console by running: `dotnet NanoBot.dll`.
+2. Check if NanoBot works when running from the console by running: `./NanoBot`.
 3. Now install NanoBot as a service.
 Create and edit the file `/etc/systemd/system/nanobot.service` with the following content:
     ```
     [Unit]